Voyager of the Seas: Route

 Voyager of the Seas was chartered for Indian passengers in May 2016.
 The ship made a maiden call in July 2018, and called the largest cruise ship to call at a Filipino port when it arrived in Manila, Philippines for the first time.
 It sailed in the Southeast Asia in September 2018 to June 2019, and made a homeport to Sydney at 2019.
 The ship made a maiden call after it arrived in Bintan Island, Indonesia for the first time.
 The ship is the first cruise liner visit in 2020, when it berthed at the Port of Lautoka with 3853 passengers.
-It sailed in Tokyo, Japan during the summer of 2020, and is set to call in Shanghai in the summer of 2021.
+It sailed out of Tokyo, Japan during the summer of 2020, and is set to call in Shanghai in the summer of 2021.

 Media

-In 2004, Voyager of the Seas will arrived in Halifax, Nova Scotia in Canada, Captured in Episode of “Making Waves” from Mighty Machines (Season 2) used her British Accent voiced by Canadian Actress “Patte Rosebank”, and taking a screenshot cover for DVD.
+In 2004, Voyager of the Seas arrived in Halifax, Nova Scotia in Canada, Captured in Episode of “Making Waves” from Mighty Machines (Season 2) used her British Accent voiced by Canadian Actress “Patte Rosebank”, and taking a screenshot cover for DVD.